 - to advise about major strategic contracts for the purpose of ensuring that these are not subsequently invalidated due to illegal clauses;

 - to evaluate the business’s risk of being dominant on one or more markets and the importance thereof e.g. to the business’s pricing and price refund systems;

 - to provide preparedness in case of a verification visit (“Dawn Raid”).

 We have emailed you a receipt and will contact you as soon as possible.

 Do you require legal assistance?

-We recommend that you do not enter any sensitive personal data (e.g. health details) or civil registration no. in the contract form.
+We recommend that you do not enter any sensitive personal data (e.g. health details) or civil registration no. in the contact form.